You Rebel Scum!

 - The same line was used once in StarCraft.
 Somewhat of a subversion, as the person saying it is an unarmed civilian scientist who immediately gets killed along with his colleagues by said rebel scum.

 - Various enemy soldiers in Crusader spit out things like "Rebel scum!" immediately before opening fire.

 - In The Elder Scrolls III: Morrowind, the guards in the city of Vivec (Which according to ingame dialog did not allow "outlanders" into the main city until recently) are commonly heard to say things like "We're watching you, scum." and "Move along scum." to the player.
-They become nicer to the player if he joins and advances in the Tribunal Temple (who they serve), but become would be lynchers if the player is acknowledged as an All-Loving Hero, but his claim is not backed up by one of their gods
+They become nicer to the player if he joins and advances in the Tribunal Temple (who they serve), or if the player otherwise manages to get their disposition up high enough (possible if one has sufficiently high personality and does the right quests), but become would be lynchers if the player is acknowledged as an All-Loving Hero, but his claim is not backed up by one of their gods